Student Research Opportunities

 Below is a list of faculty mentors and a synopsis of his/her research project.
 These projects can be utilized and/or expanded upon to pursue your own area of research interest.
 If you have any questions or would like to speak to a faculty mentor regarding a research opportunity, please establish contact using the information listed on his/her individual faculty webpage.
 In order to enroll in CH 394/494 Directed Studies, students must complete the Directed Studies Authorization Form available online.

-For more information on the University of South Alabama Undergraduate Research program, please visit the UCUR Program site.
+For more information on the University of South Alabama Office of Undergraduate Research, please visit the OUR Program site.

 Traps and lures, using attractant pheromones, are used across the United States to identify and monitor invasive insect species.
 The Battiste group works together with Dr. David Forbes and Dr. Jason Coym to develop analytical methods for the verification, confirmation and quantitation of lure and trap active ingredients for two invasive insects attacking pine and spruce trees.